Sargocentron xantherythrum: Description

 This fish has a red coloration with white stripes running along the body.
 It has sharp gill spines and rough scales that can cause the fish to be snagged in netting materials.

+Distribution and habitat

+Sargocentron xantherythrum is usually found in reefs in tropical climates and lives in depths of 1–217 m.

 Behavior

-This is a nocturnal species that is much more active at night.
-It inhabits seaward reefs below the surge zone, and is common near caves and ledges.
+This is a nocturnal species that inhabits seaward reefs below the surge zone, and is common near caves and ledges.
 It feeds mainly on worms, crustaceans and starfish.